Performance Marketing

 Use Marketing Best Practices

 The same best practices apply to lead generation as to other areas of marketing.
 Only publish high-quality content, always keep your users front and center, and communicate clearly at all times.
-That means creating engaging landing pages, including clear calls to action (CTA) in every interaction, using plain language, and centering prospects and their challenges rather than your business or its products.
+That means creating engaging landing pages, including clear calls to action (CTA) in every interaction, using direct language, and centering prospects and their challenges rather than your business or its products.

 Test, Learn, and Optimize

 Lead generation software should provide you with plenty of data on what’s working and what’s not.
 Take every opportunity to try something different, such as offering a free trial or using video instead of written content, if your current tactics aren’t capturing enough leads.
+Use any available analytics reports or dashboards to understand where you can experiment with or optimize your programs.

 Talk to Sales

 Communication about lead generation wins and losses must be shared across marketing and sales teams to make sure you’re aligned and getting the most from lead generation software.
-If you’re using an all-in-one platform, take full advantage of its features to share data with sales.
+If you’re using an all-in-one platform, take full advantage of its features to share and discuss data with sales.
 If not, make sure your lead gen and CRM tools are integrated so that sales can effectively pick up and move leads along.

 Lead Generation Software vs. Lead Generation Systems